flux-framework/flux-core/doc/man1/flux-cron.rst

    until an event matching the sync-event *topic* is received.
 With :option:`--epsilon` the cron module will **not** delay task execution if the task is normally scheduled to run within *delay* of the matching event.
-   Without any *topic* supplied on command line, *flux cron sync* displays the current setting for sync.
+   Without any *topic* supplied on command line, :program:`flux cron sync` displays the current setting for sync.
 If a task is deferred due to sync-event, the *stats.deferred* statistic is incremented.

 **interval** [OPTIONS] *interval* *command*
    Create a cron entry to execute *command* every *interval*, where *interval*